Does Alimony Terminate Upon Remarriage in Arizona?

 The applicable statute provides that alimony in Arizona automatically terminates upon the death of either party or the remarriage of the spouse receiving the alimony.
 However, you may reach a written agreement expressly providing that alimony in Arizona will not terminate upon either the death of the person paying spousal maintenance or the remarriage of the spouse receiving the alimony.

-The Arizona Court of Appeals disagreed and found that omission of language in an alimony order that the alimony will terminate upon remarriage does not meet the requirement that the parties’ intentions to continue alimony, even upon remarriage, be “expressly” stated in the alimony order; otherwise, it terminates upon remarriage of the receiving spouse or the death of either party.
+The Arizona Court of Appeals disagreed and found that omission of language in an alimony order that the alimony will terminate upon remarriage does not meet the requirement that the parties’ intended to continue maintenance.
+This is true, even upon remarriage, be “expressly” stated in the support order; otherwise, it terminates upon remarriage of the receiving spouse or the death of either party.

 Contact Our Scottsdale Arizona Alimony Attorneys

 Contact us today or call us at (480)947-4339 to schedule your consultation with one of our Scottsdale and Phoenix Arizona Spousal Maintenance Attorneys today regarding any questions you have regarding Arizona spousal maintenance laws or any other family law matter.